qkzk/fm/readme.md

 ### Archives

-- Decompress an archive by opening it (o, enter, right click)
+- Decompress an archive by opening it (o, enter, middle click)
 - Compress flagged files with C. Pick the desired algorithm from a menu.

 ### Custom binds

 You can bind any _unbound_ key to a shell command.

-- pipe & redirections (| > >> <) aren't supported !
-- the first word you type is the executable.
-Don't start your command with environment variables, it won't work.
+The command is executed in a new shell : `sh -c "<YOUR COMMAND>"`.

 Expansions :